freesoul84/Daily_SQL/README.md

 GROUP BY B.age_bucket
 ```

---> As we need to calculate sum only of 'send' and 'open' activity I considered only those activity_type rows.
+--> Method : As we need to calculate sum only of 'send' and 'open' activity I considered only those activity_type rows.

 --> Learning : use of CASE statement in AGGREGATE function in SELECT statement.